 The instructor shall:

 |•It is important to note to students that their signature here is not an indication that they agree with the sanction just that they have been notified of the sanctions.|

-•A student deciding to appeal the sanctions should place a check mark beside Section III.6.b of the College of Arts and Sciences Academic Dishonesty Report..
+•A student deciding to appeal the sanctions should place a check mark beside Section III.6.b.

-••The instructor will forward the Academic Dishonesty Report and all supporting documents to their department chair and the case proceeds as a Class A violation with an informal department hearing, outlined in Section 4.2.2 of this policy.
+••The instructor will forward the Academic Dishonesty Report and all supporting documents to their Department Chair and the case proceeds as a Class A violation with an informal Department hearing, Section 4.2.2 of this document.

-It is important to stress that all evidence shall be retained by the Associate Dean of Undergraduate Affairs.
-Once the adjudication process has been completed the instructor and/or department chair shall not retain copies of any of the collected evidence or forms.
+It is important to stress that all evidence shall be retained by the Associate Dean of Undergraduate Education.
+Once the adjudication process has been completed the instructor and/or Department Chair shall not retain copies of any of the collected evidence or forms.

 •Witnesses against the student shall not have to appear at the same informal hearing as the accused student.